top of page

 I asked what he considers his greatest strength to be.

 “My defense.
-I like to make up 94 feet, guard opposing teams' best player, and just [bring] my high motor.”
-Mike said,
+I like to make up 94 feet, guard opposing teams' best player, and just bring my high motor,” Mike said.

-That work ethic spills into his daily routine
+That work ethic spills into his daily routine.

 Off the court, Mike keeps his focus tight.

-“Right now, just really focusing on the school work, doing homework outside of basketball, and a lot of recovery as a big part of my game…I don't do too much outside of basketball as that's my main drive.”
+“Right now, just really focusing on schoolwork, doing homework outside of basketball, and a lot of recovery as a big part of my game.
+I don't do too much outside of basketball as that's my main drive.”

-I posed the question if a college coach or recruiter walked into the gym today what they would notice right away.
+I posed the question: if a college coach or recruiter walked into the gym today, what would they notice right away?

-“My ability to make shots, not a lot of small guards have that ability, but I hope a coach would be able to see that I am capable of doing that, and my motor,” he said.
+“My ability to make shots.
+Not a lot of small guards have that ability, but I hope a coach would be able to see that I am capable of doing that, and my motor,” he said.

-“Not really missing that much, everything happens for a reason,” he said.
-“I feel like everyone that's been sleepin on me- teams and coaches are definitely going to come awake this year.”
+“Not really missing that much; everything happens for a reason.
+I feel like everyone that's been sleeping on me—teams and coaches—are definitely going to wake up this year.”

-His mix of basketball IQ, standout defensive skills, and ability to make shots all around the court as a lethal shooter, he's no longer waiting to be recognized; he’s earning it every chance he gets to make his mark.
+Mike Strickland is a name coaches should be circling now.
+His mix of basketball IQ, standout defensive skills, and ability to make shots all around the court as a lethal shooter means he’s no longer waiting to be recognized; he’s earning it every chance he gets to make his mark.

 Point Guard 1